 This versatility coupled with the fact that they are very accurate make them an attractive option.

 However, it should be noted that because they’re mounted onto the chain ring, they can’t be easily removed and installed on another bike.
 You’ll have to remove the entire crankset.

 Wheel hub powermeters aren’t one of the more popular options out there today.
 In fact, only one company manufactures them, PowerTap, who was acquired by SRAM last spring.

 They add more weight to your set up than other types of powermeter.

 Installation is also not something you can do yourself.
 Since they’re located in the rear wheel hub, the wheel will need to be custom built in order for them to be installed.

-And since they are incorporated into the wheel hub, they can also be easily swapped in and out with the wheel, making this a great option for those who have several bikes.
+And since they are incorporated into the wheel hub, you can easily swap between bikes, making this a great option if you have several bikes.

 3. Crank Arms

 Like pedals, powermeters that attach to the crankarms are easy to swap in and out, making them a great option for cyclists looking to use their powermeter on multiple bikes.

 These meters also offer several data options.
 They can be single-sided for left leg power only or double-sided, which allow you to measure left and right side power independantly.